caprica64/learn-terraform-github-actions/README.md

 This should trigger an EC2 instance launch with a corresponding Security Group.

 To destroy this workspace content, please go back to Terraform Cloud settings and start destroy process from there.

+Changes made via another branch with a pull request back to main should trigger deployment.